Andrew-henk/Andrew-henk/README.md

 ## Hi there 👋

 - 🔭 I’m working on Software at Terminus/DemandScience as a Technical Lead Engineer focusing on Frontend.
 I work with my team on the client-side code for multiple applications and features.
     - I focus on Frontend.
-And by that I mean:
+By that I mean:
     - API usage & interactions
     - State Management
     - Error Handling